sevagh/audio-degradation-toolbox/README.md

 It should be as easy as `pip3 install .` after cloning this repository.
 Afterwards, run `audio-degradation-toolbox`.
 You may need to install `sox` from your OS package manager for some effects.

 To develop, `pip3 install -e .`.
 The code is formatted with [black](https://github.com/ambv/black), so run that before contributing anything.
+To run tests, run `python3 -m unittest discover`.

 To use the `--play` flag (i.e. play the audio clip between each degradation), you must have `mpv` installed and in `$PATH`: